Winter Recreation in Oakridge, Oregon

 Day 1

 After a hearty breakfast, we’ll travel to Timpanogas Lake to ride the high country trails: Sawtooth, Cowhorn and head of the Willamette.
-Eat well since we’re going big today: mandatory hike a bike sections to steep descents.
+Eat well since we’re going big today: technical climbs, mandatory hike a bike sections to steep descents.
 A swim in the lake is highly recommended before returning to camp for dinner and relaxation.

 Mileage: 15- 20 miles